 All children are expected to have their planner when in school.
+It is required to be out on the desk in every lesson and made available to staff when requested.
 It is an important means of communicating with children and parents / carers.
 It is also designed to help with planning and organisation.
-Pupils' PRAISE Stamps are recorded here as well as behaviour points (KS3 only).
+Pupils' PRAISE Stamps are recorded here, as well as behaviour points (KS3 only).